sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ## 4. Network Physical Topology

 The network physical topology for `DPU-Scope-DPU-Driven` setup will be the same as the ENI-level HA setup, e.g. where the NPU/DPU is placed and wired.
-The main difference being the HA scope on DPU-level.
+The main difference being the HA scope on the level of a group of ENIs rather than a single ENI.

 This results in the following differences in the network physical topology and the figure below captures the essence of the differences: